Kayto/AgonLight_GPIO/README.md

 **In progress.**

 This is an RGB LED linked to the Port C GPIOs, 2No. push buttons are also provided.
 Not yet sure on how to modulate the output for the RGB but thats not holding me back.
-The two push buttons are to esablish some input and mode switching capability.
+The two push buttons are to establish some input and mode switching capability.
 I may need to consider drivers for the RGB but waiting to get my hands dirty by breadboarding.

 ## The Code